 Sec.
-104. RCW 66.24.360 and 2011 c 119 s 203 are each amended to read as follows:
+104. RCW 66.24.360 and 2007 c 226 s 2 are each amended to read as follows:

-(1) There ((shall be)) is a ((beer and/or wine retailer's license to be designated as a)) grocery store license to sell wine and/or beer, including without limitation strong beer((, and/or wine)) at retail in ((bottles, cans, and)) original containers, not to be consumed upon the premises where sold((, at any store other than the state liquor stores)).

-(((1))) (2) There is a wine retailer reseller endorsement of a grocery store license, to sell wine at retail in original containers to retailers licensed to sell wine for consumption on the premises, for resale at their licensed premises according to the terms of the license.
-However, no single sale may exceed twenty-four liters, unless the sale is made by a licensee that was a contract liquor store manager of a contract-operated liquor store at the location from which such sales are made.
-For the purposes of this title, a grocery store licensee with a reseller endorsement is a retail sale only if not for resale.
+(1) There ((shall be)) is a ((beer and/or wine retailer's license to be designated as a)) grocery store license to sell wine and/or beer, including without limitation, strong beer((, and/or wine)) at retail in ((bottles, cans, and)) original containers, not to be consumed upon the premises where sold((, at any store other than the state liquor stores)). (((1))) (2) There is a wine retailer reseller endorsement of a grocery store license, to sell wine at retail in original containers to other retailers licensed to sell the same for consumption on the premises, for resale at their licensed premises according to the terms of the license; provided, however that no such single sale shall exceed twenty-four liters, which limit shall not apply to such sales by licensees who were contract-operated state stores.
+For the purposes of this title, a grocery store license is a retail license, and a sale by a grocery store licensee with a reseller endorsement is a retail sale only if not for resale.